mrd0ll4r/cdc-algorithm-tester/README.md

 - Byte Frequency-Based Chunking (BFBC), including functionality to derive byte frequencies from an input file.
   We extend the invocation of this algorithm with functionality to use the top `n` most frequent pairs, as well as to skip the `k` most frequent and use the `n` next ones afterwards.
 - Minimal Incremental Interval (MII)
-- Parity Check of Interval (PCI), including an optimized version that calculates a running popcount, instead of re-calculating the popcount of the window for each byte.
+- Parity Check of Interval (PCI), implemented in a way that calculates a running popcount, instead of re-calculating the popcount of the window for each byte.
-- PCI with non-const window size.
-(PCI-NonConst) This uses a `VecDeque<u8>` with the size being set at runtime.
 - Gearhash (Gear)
 - Gearhash with normalized chunking (NC-Gear).
 - 64-bit Gear (Gear64), with optional SIMD implementation, implemented in this repository (see [src/gear.rs](src/gear.rs)).